 Though meeting Glenda and David was the highlight of my Delhi visit, I also had and opportunity to visit various interesting places.
 IGNCA is one of them where my younger sister Mamta works as a senior research fellow at conservation unit.

-As a centre for research, academic pursuit and dissemination in the field of arts IGNCA ( Indira Gandhi National Centre for the Arts) was established in 1987 as an autonomous institution under the Ministry Of Culture India.The Arts' encompassa wide range of subjects - from archaeology and
+Gandhi National Centre for the Arts) was established in 1987 as an autonomous institution under the Ministry Of Culture India.The Arts' encompassa wide range of subjects - from archaeology and

 anthropology to the visual and performing arts, enveloping them in a complementary and non-demarcated vision. (info courtesy- IGNCA).